vietbuiminh/vietbuiminh.github.io/coding.md

         <img src="img/coding-cover.png" alt="Screenshot of the webapp for The 70s Project">
     </a>
     <div class="desc">
-        A web app that let the user explore the war events that started in the 70s which snippet of information from the war with the interaction with geography through the map provided by MapBox.
+        <p>A web app that let the user explore the war events that started in the 70s which
+            snippet of information from the war with the interaction with geography through the map provided by MapBox.</p>
         <span class="bottomrow">
             <span class="tags">
                 <a class="button link" target="_blank" href="https://devpost.com/software/the-70s-project">